portainer/portainer-docs/docs/v2.0-be/kubernetes/volumes/inspect.md

 ![volumes](assets/inspect-1.png)

-After select the volume, you will see three tabs, in the first one, you will information about the volume itself.
+After selecting the volume, you will see three tabs.
+In the first one, you will information about the volume itself.

 ![volumes](assets/inspect-2.png)